node-red/cookbook.nodered.org/http/set-request-header.md

 ### Problem

-You need to send an HTTP request with a specific request header.
+You need to send an HTTP request with specific request headers.

 ### Solution